 Chocolate is famous for two things: as a gift from a lover, and as solace during heartache.
 Chocolate’s aphrodisiac claims (hence the lover's gift) are debatable, but some studies suggest that it may help relieve stress (including the emotional stress of heartbreak).

-In a study conducted in Berlin, 1.5 ounces of dark chocolate, when eaten daily, was found to reduce stress levels in highly stressed people and was also found to partially correct stress-related biochemical imbalances.
+Another 2009 study conducted in Berlin showed that 1.5 ounces of dark chocolate, when eaten daily, was found to reduce stress levels in highly stressed people and was also found to partially correct stress-related biochemical imbalances.

 Translation: Eating chocolate during times of stress actually makes sense.

 But that doesn’t mean eating a typical chocolate candy bar is going to give you those benefits (though it’s guaranteed to give you a big dose of sugar).
 Instead of reaching for the more sweetened milk chocolate, look for dark chocolate — the darker the better.

 Editor's note: This article has been updated since it was originally published in April 2014.